makrai/notes/qiu2003-pretrained-nlp-survey.md

   and weights on Wikipedia text from the top 104 languages
   * no cross-ling (CL) objectives specifically designed nor any CL data
   * CL generalization surprisingly well [127]
-  * lexical overlap between languages plays a negligible role K+ [74] in the
+  * lexical overlap between languages plays a negligible role K+ [74]
   * MASS [147] pretrained on multiple languages
     * significant improvement for unsupervised NMT
 * XLM [25] improves M-BERT by incorporating a crosslingual task, translation language modeling (TLM) i.e. MLM on a concatenation of parallel bilingual sentence pairs
 * Unicoder [63] further propose three new crosslingual (CL) pre-training tasks,
   * CL word recovery, CL paraphrase classification, and CL masked LM
 * PTMs trained on a single language significantly outperform the multilingual [112, 88, 173]
-  * For Chinese, which does not have explicit word boundaries, modeling
+  * For Chinese, which does not have explicit word boundaries
   * larger granularity [26, 33, 184] and multigranularity [157, 158] word repr
   * Kuratov and Arkhipov [85] ... adapt a multilingual PTM to a [Russian] PTM
   * monolingual PTMs pre-trained on language-specific corpus for French [112, 88], Finnish [173], Dutch [29, 31] have been released

 # 5 Adapting To downstream tasks 13

 ## 5.1 Transfer Learning

 * types of transfer learning in NLP, such as domain adaptation, cross-lingual learning, multi-task learning, and so on

 ## 5.2 How to Transfer?